sp80808/recording-studio-tycoon/docs/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+- App icon and manifest updated to use a music symbol emoji (🎵) for a more musical and modern look.
+See changelog for details.